-Dr. Howard sighed.
+Dr. Howard sighs.
 "Oh come on, Brittany, don't be like that.
 This could be the breakthrough that you've been looking for.
 A good friend of mine is going to be looking after you during your stay.
 I've already passed on his details to your foster father."

 "Oof!"
-I rubbed my forehead, momentarily winded.
+I rub my forehead, momentarily winded.

 Fuck!
 What was his problem?

-I shook my head vigorously.
+I shake my head vigorously.

 So he could be nice.